LibrePDF/OpenPDF/README.md

 - [Tutorial](https://github.com/LibrePDF/OpenPDF/wiki/Tutorial) (wiki, work in progress)
 - [Migration from iText, TIFF support](https://github.com/LibrePDF/OpenPDF/wiki/Migrating-from-iText-2-and-4)

+### `openpdf-html` – HTML to PDF
+[Openpdf-html](openpdf-html): Generates PDFs directly from XHTML/CSS content.
+Ideal for creating styled reports, invoices, and documents from web templates.

+**Maven artifact:** `com.github.librepdf:openpdf-html`

+---

+### `openpdf-renderer` – PDF Rendering
+[Openpdf-renderer](openpdf-renderer): Renders PDF pages to images or displays them in Java Swing/JavaFX applications.
+Useful for previews, thumbnails, or embedding PDFs in GUIs.

+**Maven artifact:** `com.github.librepdf:openpdf-renderer`

+---

+💡 **Tip:** Use both modules together to generate PDFs from HTML and render previews in the same workflow.

 ## Security Notice

 It is the responsibility of the application developer to ensure that all input passed into OpenPDF is trusted,